SophieRoseMcDonald/SophieRoseMcDonald.github.io/index.md

 `git status | fgrep 'modified' | cut -d " " -f 4 | xargs bundle exec rubocop` rubocop will check modified files.
 `-a` is automatic

+JAVASCRIPT
+'use strict'; its focus isn't about cleaner code, but does what you expect it to do. helps to not create an acidental global variable.